-Plan to attend the Michiana Irrigated Corn and Soybean Production Program
+Plan to participate in the Michiana Irrigated Corn and Soybean Conference

-Educational program to address issues related to irrigated corn and soybean production will be held March 5, 2019, in Shipshewana, Indiana.
+This educational program will address issues related to irrigated corn and soybean production and will be held via Zoom on Feb.
+1 and 8, 2021.

 Agricultural producers from Indiana and Michigan are often looking to fine-tune their irrigated corn and soybean production systems to maximize income.
 Michigan State University Extension and Purdue University Extension are co-sponsoring a two-night educational series to address issues related to irrigated corn and soybean production.
 The Michiana Irrigated Corn and Soybean Conference will be held on Monday, Feb.
 1 and Monday, Feb.
 8, 2021.
 Both sessions will run from 6:30 to 9 p.m.

 Presenters from Michigan State University, Purdue University, the University of Nebraska at Lincoln, the Indiana Department of Agriculture and private industry will cover the following topics:

 - Irrigation scheduling, planning and usage – Lyndon Kelley

 - Irrigation and nutrient management – Jim Camberato and Kurt Steinke